hypzeh/smallify/README.md

 # Smallify

-This is a WPF application using `Prism` & `Unity`, intended to provide a mini Spotify player for Windows.
+This is a WPF application using `Prism` & `Unity`, intended to provide a Spotify mini-player for Windows.

+## Usage

+Smallify requires an `Access Token`, this can be set/updated in the `Settings` menu.

+To generate an access token, navigate to the [project website](https://smallify.nicksmirnoff.co.uk), and connect to a Spotify account.

 ## Notes

-- Spotify Premium required for media controls
+- Spotify Premium is required for media controls
 - Smallify is **NOT** a standalone Spotify device, users will need to have an official Spotify device/application on standby
-- Smallify uses [Implicit grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#implicit-grant-flow) for authentication, through the [project site](https://smallify.nicksmirnoff.co.uk)
+- Smallify uses [Implicit grant flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#implicit-grant-flow) for authentication, through the [project website](https://smallify.nicksmirnoff.co.uk)
   - Users are directed to `Spotify Accounts Service` with a request for the following permission scopes:
     - `user-modify-playback-state`
     - `user-read-playback-state`